rkhamilton/ArcadeControlPanel/README.md

 I'm writing this description aimed toward the MAME / emulation enthusiast, so I'll "over explain" some concepts.

-#Still Broken!
-Before you read further, note there's still a significant problem that I haven't fixed.
-The control panel registers clicks perfectly from all of the buttons, but many of the joystick movements are not registering.
-They're wired and coded exactly the same, so I think it must be due to the different microswitches used in the joystick.
-I've ordered some ultra light touch switches, similar to the buttons.
-Once I try that out I'll update the project if this fixes the problem.
-I think it may be that the debounce tuning needs to be very different for the heavy weight switches used in the joystick.

 #Control panel layout and art
 This is my first MAME build of any kind, so I did a lot of reading about example cabinets.
 An example of visual styling that I really liked was this bartop arcade by [floriske.nl]((http://forum.arcadecontrols.com/index.php/topic,123039.0.html)).
 I adjusted the action button layout based on examples at [slagcoin](http://www.slagcoin.com/joystick/layout.html).
 I printed out several layouts until I found one that I liked, then modified it to have seven buttons.